-HCV ATTRIBUTE Intact Forest Landscapes OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Adhere to FSC requirements for management of Intact Forest Landscapes INDICATOR Maintain the integrity and intactness of intact forest landscapes.
-MONITORING/REP PORTING MONITORING STRATEGY FREQUENCY Assess whether more than 20% of the IFL has been Annual impacted, and if the IFL has been reduced in size below 50,000 ha.
-DATA SOURCES COST AND DIFFICULTY The Forest Manager (TFM) Low - PHP currently monitors the IFL using TFM.
+HCV ATTRIBUTE Intact Forest Landscapes OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Adhere to FSC requi Adhere to FSC requirements for management of Intact Forest Landscapes INDICATOR Maintain the integrity and intactness of intact forest landscapes.
+MONITORING/REPORTING FREQUENCY Annual MONITORING STRATEGY Assess whether more than 20% of the IFL has been impacted, and if the IFL has been reduced in size below 50,000 ha.
+DATA SOURCES The Forest Manager (TFM) COST AND DIFFICULTY Low - PHP currently monitors the IFL using TFM.